gtwogtwo/FBLAOutfit/README.md

 If you want to run the app locally, do the following:

-1. Import the project to Android Studio, download at http://developer.android.com/sdk/index.html
+1. Import the project to Android Studio, download Android Studio at http://developer.android.com/sdk/index.html
 2. Create fabric account at https://fabric.io/
 3. Download Fabric IDE, in android studio Preferences > plugins > search "fabric" > install plugin
+4. Fill in your keys under the fabric menu
-4. Run it
+5. Run it

 # Run on Android